Appointment with Heaven

 Everything happened posthaste.
 He had been standing less than half a meter away from the catastrophe.
 The city was still looking for survivors.
 Hospitals were swamped with the injured and would probably need to start rejecting new patients soon.
 The building residents had just held the so-called inauguration ceremony that took place every time a new cemetery was opened to the public in any city in the Arab World.
 Every man to his taste, but he held the series of performances to be rather macabre, as if intended to show how belly dancers can teach the bereaved to shake off their grieve.
 Meanwhile, the only mosque in the neighborhood, sited across the road and hemmed in by little stores of all shapes and colors, had shown a stoic endurance.

 Mourad Didouche Street, which is doomed to be remembered by the name les R4—the one the French usurpers gave it—wakes up to life at dawn with the sound of the adhan.
-With deliberate indolence, it creeps out of the dark blanket that had bundled it up ...Read more
+With deliberate indolence, it creeps out of the dark blanket that ...Read more

 A Female Shadow